jsdotlua/jest-lua/docs/docs/TestEZMigration.md

 + JestGlobals = "github.com/Roblox/jest-roblox@2.4.1"
 ```

 Unlike TestEZ, which is injected into the global environment, you will need to explicitly require anything you need from `JestGlobals`.
-For example, to use the new Jest Roblox assertion library, add this to the top of your test file.
+For example, to use the new Jest Lua assertion library, add this to the top of your test file.
 ```lua
 local JestGlobals = require(Packages.JestGlobals)
 local expect = JestGlobals.expect